Quarterly Performance Review: The Definitive Guide

 Credit: Kampus Production/Pexels

-Promote Equity in the Quarterly Performance Review Process
+Tip No 1: Promote Equity in the Quarterly Performance Review Process

-What’s the number-one way to enhance your review process?
+What’s the number one way to enhance your review process?
 Support managers in promoting fairness.

-Second, add checks and balances to the process to catch bias.
+Add checks and balances to the process to catch bias.

 Employee meeting to discuss quarterly performance review